Dark Country: Critical reception

 Upon its release Dark Country received mixed reviews, though many reviewers praised Jane's acting and directing style.
-David Ray Carter of Pop Matters said of the film, "Dark Country throws its whole body into its final sucker punch only to miss by a mile.
+David Ray Carter of PopMatters said of the film, "Dark Country throws its whole body into its final sucker punch only to miss by a mile.
 Jane shows flashes of talent as a director, but he'd be better served with stronger material for his next effort."
 Robert Fure of FilmSchoolRejects.com remarked that "Dark Country is not a perfect film, but it's a much better film in 3D.
 The story isn't groundbreaking and again I'll mention The Twilight Zone, but the acting is top notch from Jane, the style of the film is very much grounded in the comic world, and several scenes are over the top awesome.
 If nothing else, Jane has proven two things: The guy can direct and 3D is awesome."
 JimmyO of JoBlo.com gave the film a positive review stating, "With Dark Country, his directorial debut, he manages to pump a ton of noir-ish atmosphere into what could have been a by the numbers thriller.
 Sure you may figure out the big secret pretty quickly, I did, but Dark Country is a visually intense thriller that keeps you watching."

 Conversely David Nusair of Reel Film Reviews gave the film 1 out of 4 stars, stating that "It's clear right from the opening frames that Jane is going for a hyper-stylized throwback to the film noir thrillers of the 1950s, yet, despite his best efforts, the first-time filmmaker is simply unable to transform the two protagonists into figures worthy of the viewer's interest and sympathy.
 Jane's reliance on visuals that are almost astonishingly garish."
 And concluding that "Dark Country's pervasive lack of compelling elements cements its place as a misfire of impressively epic proportions (and this is to say nothing of the laughably nonsensical twist ending, which would seem like a stretch within a David Lynch film)."
 Jeff Allard of Shock Till You Drop stated of the films problems "If the same story were told in less time, it might've worked better.
 This is a half-hour or hour-long anthology episode at best, not a feature.
 Even with a brief 88 minute running time, Dark Country feels like it's taking excessively long to get to its climax and by the end, what should be an ironic wallop is more of a shoulder shrug."
 While ultimately praising the performances of Jane and German, he concluded that "Dark Country is a noble effort that takes too many wrong turns and ends up getting lost.
 For fans that find themselves jonesing for a Twilight Zone-esque tale or some noir atmosphere, however, your mileage may vary."